arrilot/laravel-widgets/README.md

 You can override this by changing `default namespace` property in the package config.

-Althought using default namespace is very convinient, you can also set custom namespaces for specific widgets:
+Althought using the default namespace is very convinient and keeps you from doing unnecessary actions, you can also set custom namespaces for specific widgets:
 ```php
     'custom_namespaces_for_specific_widgets' => [
         'widgetName' => 'Widget\Namespace\Here'